An Intellectual Conception of Desire

 To this characterization, it is necessary to add that

-Knowledge of what is good and bad seems to be what Socrates wants and what Plato has the character search for in the search for definitions.
-Having this knowledge with respect to ethical matters seems to be the competency or "wisdom and truth and the best state of [the] soul" that he suggests his interlocutors care for much less than they should.
+On this interpretation, knowledge of what is good and what is bad is what Socrates wants and what Plato has the character search for in the search for definitions.
+Having this knowledge with respect to ethical matters is the competency or "wisdom and truth and the best state of [the] soul" that Socrates, in the Apology, says his interlocutors care for much less than they should.

-• the virtues ("justice, temperance, ... and the rest") are necessary and jointly sufficient for wisdom
+• the virtues are necessary and jointly sufficient for wisdom

 Perseus Digital Library: